 By the mid-1970s Kenic Pet Products was housed in a somewhat larger, but still small space in south St. Pete.
 By the early 1980s, Kenic moved a few blocks north to a moderately sized building in what is now the Warehouse Arts District, a popular neighborhood of craft breweries, antique shops, restaurants, and still a healthy amount of industry.

 By the time my brother Steve and I were tapped to be Kenic’s newest summer employees, the Kenic headquarters had moved yet again in to the last space it would occupy in St. Pete: a 5000-square-foot building just a couple of blocks from its previous site.

 For Steve and me, it was tradition – and assumed - that we would work at Kenic during the summer and learn the family business.
 Memories from those summers conjure up olfactory reactions.
 I can recognize the distinctive ink smell that was used for screen printing of product bottles anywhere.
-And, for someone who detests the taste of black licorice, when I see a piece of it, I immediately think of blue Kenic Flea-Rid Shampoo.
-Thankfully, not everyone holds the same disdain for licorice as I, as this product is also a best-seller.
-And, while us kids were forbidden to be anywhere near the toxic flea dip mixture, the scent was pervasive throughout the warehouse.
+And, for someone who detests the taste of black licorice, when I see a piece of it, I immediately think of former blue Kenic Flea-Rid Shampoo.
+Thankfully, not everyone holds the same disdain for licorice as I, as this product was a best-seller.
+And, while us kids were forbidden to be anywhere near the flea dip mixture, the scent was pervasive throughout the warehouse.

 Scenes of box-making, bottle filling, stacking of newly printed bottles for drying, and packing shipments repeated over the five summers I worked at Kenic.